Frequently Asked Questions

 California Environmental Quality Act (CEQA) Planning Process

 Yes.
-Transparency in this process is critical to SDSU.
 In 2019, SDSU initiated and completed a thorough and open California Environmental Quality Act (CEQA) review process that allowed for significant public review and input.
 The CEQA process identified environmental and traffic impacts, as well as appropriate mitigation measures.
 The Final Environmental Impact Report (EIR) was certified by the California State University (CSU) Board of Trustees in January 2020.

 Yes.
-Since the SDSU Mission Valley plan was released in 2017, SDSU has given more than 150 presentations on and off campus for input into the plan.
-Robust community engagement will continue throughout the entitlement process.
-For more information about how to share your input with SDSU, please check our Community Updates page.
+Since the SDSU Mission Valley plan was released in 2017, SDSU has given hundreds of presentations on and off campus for input into the plan.
+Robust community engagement occurred throughout the entitlement process and SDSU continues to have meaningful dialogue with relevant local stakeholders.
+For more information about how to share your input with SDSU, please check our Contact page.
 You can also sign up for regular email updates.

 Yes, SDSU has more than 120 years of land-use planning and development experience.
 In the last six years, SDSU has completed more than $500 million in capital projects including classroom, residential, and mixed-use buildings.